nadeemabdulhamid/omg-project/docs/project-stages.md

     - update Main  (fetch "tags" from data-4 --  will not be separated when run at this point)

 Extension:

+    prepare for cart representation
+    - ILoN                  <----- work on in class/homework, with methods

     tags list with limit

     part 1